kyco/eeaas/apps/demo-react/README.md

-# demo-react
+# Eeaas demo

-This app contains the demo which is hosted with gh-pages [here](https://kyco.github.io/eeaas).
+This app contains the demo which is hosted on GitHub Pages.

+Pushing or merging into the `main` branch will deploy the demo using the `gh-pages` branch.

+The demo can be viewed at https://kyco.github.io/eeaas/.